 Other CQC courses researched can cost from $2000.
 (14 hours) – $7300.+ (72 hours).

 Like martial arts programs, these courses load up the classes with as many people as they can get in.
 Courses are held when and where it is convenient for the instructor.
 One CQC course was spread out over an entire year.
 Some courses waste time and money of civilian clients teaching unnecessary military tactics (e.g. taking prisoners and ship boarding).
-Some focus on the usual martial arts moves (e.g. complicated kicks; throws; joint manipulation; punches; or MMA grappling).
+Some focus on pain targets, wrong or complicated tactics and the usual counter-productive martial arts moves (e.g. complicated kicks; throws; joint manipulation; punches; or MMA grappling).
 A few just teach handgun training and call it a CQC course.
 One CQC course we found teaches sword fighting and scoped rifle shooting.
 Israeli Krav Maga has a reputation of being a quality CQC system, yet under close examination, many of the system’s techniques require multiple steps in order to obtain the end result (total defeat of predator), any one of which can fail along the way.
 Failure means you don’t survive!
 Some programs provide no training against multiple predators or predators armed with firearms, knives or improvised/unconventional/covert weapons.
 Some teach children watered down self-defense methods.